Know everything about CAT 2023: Application Form, Registration Date, Admit Card, Exam Dates, Result

 b) Deaf and hard of hearing,

-c) Locomotor disability including cerebral palsy, leprosy cured, dwarfism, acid attack victims, and muscular dystrophy,
+c) Locomotor disability including cerebral palsy, leprosy, dwarfism, acid attack victims, and muscular dystrophy,

 d) Autism, intellectual disability, specific learning disability, and mental illness